Right now, we’re testing the upload beta with a small group of artists and using their feedback to improve before we expand availability.

 - Select DELETE.

-Note: It can take up to 48 hours for a release to be removed from Spotify.
+Note: It can take up to 48 hours for it to be removed from Spotify.

 Once you’ve agreed to our licensing agreement, your team members will have different levels of access: